-6.7 The height, scale and massing of the proposed dwelling and garage respect the established scale of neighbouring development.
-The low profile of the dwelling and setting into the site will ensure that it will not dominate its surroundings.
-The new dwelling and garage will therefore fit comfortably within the surroundings and will reflect and respect nearby plot sizes.
+6.7 The height, scale and massing of the proposed dwellings respects the established scale of neighbouring development and are single storey in design.
+This reflects the scale and proportions of The Fords and the topography of the site and change in land levels.

+6.8 The dwellings will be appropriately screened by existing mature boundary planting and no harm will be caused to any important views.
+The new dwellings will fit comfortably within their surroundings and they will reflect and respect nearby plot sizes.

-6.8 As previously confirmed, there is screening to the wider boundaries which will help to screen the new dwelling and garage from public view and assist with their integration into the surroundings with no harm caused to the visual amenities of the countryside landscape including longer range views from beyond the application site or from the bridleway along Parthings Lane.
+6.9 As previously confirmed, there is mature screening to the wider boundaries of the application site which will help to screen the new dwellings from public view and assist with their integration into the surroundings with no harm caused to the visual amenities of the countryside landscape including longer range views from beyond the application site.
 The proposal complies with criterion 3.